Scabies: Pathophysiology

 The symptoms are caused by an allergic reaction of the host's body to mite proteins, though exactly which proteins remains a topic of study.
-The mite proteins are also present from the gut, in mite feces, which are deposited under the skin.
+The mite proteins are also present in the gut, and in mite feces, which are deposited under the skin.
 The allergic reaction is both of the delayed (cell-mediated) and immediate (antibody-mediated) type, and involves IgE (antibodies are presumed to mediate the very rapid symptoms on reinfection).
 The allergy-type symptoms (itching) continue for some days, and even several weeks, after all mites are killed.
 New lesions may appear for a few days after mites are eradicated.
 Nodular lesions from scabies may continue to be symptomatic for weeks after the mites have been killed.

 Rates of scabies are negatively related to temperature and positively related to humidity.

 Diagnosis

-Scabies may be diagnosed clinically in geographical areas where it is common when diffuse itching presents along with either lesions in two typical spots or itchiness is present in another household member.
+Scabies may be diagnosed clinically in geographical areas where it is common when diffuse itching presents along with either a lesion in two typical spots or itchiness is present in another household member.
 The classical sign of scabies is the burrow made by a mite within the skin.
 To detect the burrow, the suspected area is rubbed with ink from a fountain pen or a topical tetracycline solution, which glows under a special light.
 The skin is then wiped with an alcohol pad.
 If the person is infected with scabies, the characteristic zigzag or S pattern of the burrow will appear across the skin; however, interpreting this test may be difficult, as the burrows are scarce and may be obscured by scratch marks.
 A definitive diagnosis is made by finding either the scabies mites or their eggs and fecal pellets.
 Searches for these signs involve either scraping a suspected area, mounting the sample in potassium hydroxide and examining it under a microscope, or using dermoscopy to examine the skin directly.